Pantone 1837: The Psychology Behind the World's Most Desirable Packaging

 - Mar 18

-- 8 min read
+- 9 min read

-Therefore, the 1837 Blue of Tiffany & Co. is more than just a colour—it holds a psychological and neurological significance in how individuals perceive, learn, and make judgments.
 Associative learning, as discussed by Le Pelley et al. (2016), suggests that stimuli that stand out or hold particular significance can enhance attention.
 The distinctiveness of Tiffany Blue, historically linked to luxury and elegance, makes it a powerful visual cue that naturally draws attention.
-Over time, consumers associate this colour with exclusivity, reinforcing brand recognition and desirability.
+Over time, consumers associated this colour with exclusivity, reinforcing brand recognition and desirability.

 On a neural level, the formation of synapses plays a crucial role in memory and learning.
 Parkhurst et al. (2013) highlight that synaptic plasticity—the ability of neural connections to strengthen or weaken over time—underpins how we form associations.
 Tiffany Blue, when repeatedly encountered in meaningful contexts, such as receiving a coveted gift in the signature box, may contribute to lasting neural connections that reinforce the colour’s association with excitement, prestige, and value.
 This synaptic reinforcement means that even a fleeting glance at the colour can trigger deep-seated emotions and memories.